 Wrestling is one of the most rewarding martial arts in the world.
+Although wrestling in Singapore is a young sport, it’s fast growing in popularity.
 It provides many opportunities for fun competitions while teaching you values that will stick with you for the rest of your life, like discipline, hard work, and perseverance.

 In order to get the most out of your training, there are certain basics you need to understand.
 Your understanding of these concepts will make your time on the mat a lot more productive.